-&lt;sup>3In common value auctions, bidders shade their bids downward from their beliefs about the valuation to protect themselves from the winner's curse, which is not present in private value auctions.
+4In common value auctions, bidders shade their bids downward from their beliefs about the valuation to protect themselves from the winner's curse, which is not present in private value auctions.
 When bidders face more rivals, they will shade more as the winner's curse becomes more severe.
 This variation in shading with the number of bidders is used to identify between common and private value auctions.

 racy reduces the individual forecast errors by 34.01% and the consensus forecast errors by 60.84%, resulting in more accurate information in the overall market.
 However, the distortionary effect is still present.
-Specifically, this improvement in information accuracy is at the cost of noisier information, as forecasts are 6.59% more dispersed and the consensus forecast variance increases by 6.68%.
+Specifically, this improvement in information accuracy comes at the cost of noisier information, as forecasts are 6.59% more dispersed and the consensus forecast variance increases by 6.68%.
 Also, this distortionary effect intensifies with competition, so the improvement in accuracy becomes smaller as more analysts cover a security.

-Interestingly, in the hypothetical scenario without optimism, where only the distortionary effect is present, the reward for relative accuracy increases individual forecast errors by merely 0.07% and it also induces less noise than in the current market.
-In other words, the distortionary effect is amplified in the current market from its interaction with the optimism incentive.
-This is because the optimism incentive reduces the cost of distortion for all analysts, but more for analysts with optimistic signals than those with pessimistic signals before the actual earnings are revealed, so the noise in the market is magnified.
-This result implies that optimism regulations, such as SEC's regulation on favorable research in 2002, not only reduce forecasts' optimism bias, but also prevent analysts' from being involved in an "optimism contest" where they compete to stand out, thereby reducing forecast noise.
+Interestingly, in the hypothetical scenario without optimism, where only the distortionary effect is present, the reward for relative accuracy increases individual forecast errors by merely 0.07%.
+Most notably, there is also less noise in the market without optimism than the current market.
+This is because the reward for relative accuracy interacts with the reward for optimism.
+For analysts with optimistic private signals, the incentive to be the most accurate and the incentive to be optimistic both lead them to distort their forecasts to be higher, resulting in even larger distortions.
+In contrast, for analysts with pessimistic private signals, these two incentives go in opposite directions.
+Consequently, this asymmetric effect on different analysts magnifies the noise in the market.
+This result implies that optimism regulations, such as SEC's regulation on favorable research in 2002, not only reduce forecasts' optimism bias, but also prevent analysts' from being involved in an "optimism contest" where they compete to stand out, thereby reducing forecast noise.5

 The optimal level of competition depends on the policy maker's objective.
 If the goal is to improve the information quality of individual analysts, the least amount of competition with two analysts is optimal.
 Allowing two analysts to compete with each other is sufficient to discipline the optimism incentive and minimize the distortionary effect.
 However, if the goal is to improve the quality of aggregate information, which applies to the current market where analysts' forecasts are public information, I find that a medium level of competition with 10 analysts is optimal on average.
 The effect of competition on the consensus forecast quality is inverted-U-shaped.
-More analysts bring more aggregate information to the market, which improves information quality initially, but as the level of competition increases further, the distortionary effect intensifies and impairs information quality, canceling the positive effect of more aggregate information.
+More analysts bring more aggregate information to the market, which improves information quality initially, but as the level of competition increases further, the distortionary effect intensifies and impairs information quality, canceling out the positive effect of more aggregate information.

 This challenges the common belief that more competition is always better for information quality.
-Policies and events that reduce the level of competition in this market do not necessarily impair information quality.
-A recent example is the Markets in Financial Instruments Directive (MiFID) II, which is found to reduce the number of analysts covering a security and improve information quality (Fang et al. 2020, Guo and Mota 2021).
-The inverted-U-shaped effect of competition offers a new mechanism that may explain this phenomenon.
+A recent example is MiFID II, which is found to reduce the number of analysts covering a security and improve information quality, particularly for large firms covered by more analysts (Guo and Mota 2021).
+My paper proposes a new mechanism that may explain this phenomenon: the effect of competition is inverted-U-shaped.
+Therefore, policies and events that reduce the level of competition do not necessarily impair information quality; rather, their impact depends on the existing level of competition.